fiveham/Sudoku_Solver/README.md

-The transition from being a collection of sets of statements to being a bipartite graph of rules and statements (`Claim`s) comes about because we need to be able to tell how `Rule`s are connected in order to ascertain the validity of a possible sledgehammer scenario designed by brute force.
+The transition from being a collection of sets of statements to being a bipartite graph of rules and statements (`Claim`s) comes about because we need to be able to tell how `Rule`s are connected in order to ascertain the validity of a possible Sledgehammer scenario designed by brute force.
-With the sets-of-statements model, it's trivial to determine if two `Rule`s are connected (they intersect), but any more complex connection relationship is difficult (or needlessly verbose) to describe.
-Of particular importance is the fact that the source `Rule`s of a sledgehammer solution scenario must all be disjoint from one another yet they all must be connected together via the recipient `Rule`s.
+With the sets-of-statements model, it's trivial to determine if two `Rule`s are connected (they intersect), but any more complex connection relationship is difficult to describe or verbose.
+Of particular importance is the fact that the source `Rule`s of a Sledgehammer solution scenario must all be disjoint from one another yet they all must be connected together via the recipient `Rule`s.

+If the source `Rule`s and recipient `Rule`s are not interconnected, appropriately, then either the Sledgehammer scenario is invalid or the Sledgehammer scenario is the union of multiple valid Sledgehammer scenarios each of which has as smaller overall size than that of this Sledgehammer scenario, in which case they must already have been found and resolved, having all non-source recipient `Claim`s falsified.
+There is no way that a Sledgehammer scenario with multiple connected components can be worthwhile to analyse.

-In order to prove that a possible sledgehammer scenario is valid, `Rule`s must be treated as nodes in a graph and the nodes' connections with the other nodes in the sledgehammer scenario must be analysed.
-Finding sledgehammer scenarios is mostly brute force; so, having to regenerate (or having to manage a cache of) "node" wrappers around these `Rule` sets is either inefficient or clunky, respectively.
-Enabling the `Rule`s to *be* their own nodes from the start dodges both of these problems.
+In order to prove that a possible Sledgehammer scenario is valid, `Rule`s must be treated as nodes in a graph and the nodes' connections with the other nodes in the Sledgehammer scenario must be analysed.
+Finding Sledgehammer scenarios is mostly brute force; so, regenerating (or managing a cache of) "node" wrappers around these `Rule` sets is either inefficient or clunky, respectively.
+Enabling the `Rule`s to *be* their own nodes from the start dodges both of these issues.

-In assessing the validity of a sledgehammer scenario, only `Rule`s need to be nodes in the puzzle graph: Sources connect to recipients and non-participants; recipients connect to sources and non-participants.
+In assessing the validity of a Sledgehammer scenario, only `Rule`s need to be nodes in the puzzle graph: Sources connect to recipients and non-participants; recipients connect to sources and non-participants.
 However, when it comes time to remove some of those edges because a `Claim` is known false, things are awkward.